Randomizing multi-product formulas for Hamiltonian simulation: Discussion and conclusion

 Concretely, we have proposed a randomized sampling approach that focuses on the time evolution of the observable, not the state.
 When implementing multi-product formulas in a randomized fashion rather than via block encodings in the LCU framework, we can circumvent the need for additional amplitude amplification or post-selection.
-The results presented here have been obtained by only requiring access to a quantum-oracle machine which implements single-qubit state preparation, controlled time evolution and quantum measurements.
-They are thus especially relevant for pre-digital settings, in which NISQ algorithms reach their limits but where full-fledged, digital, long-time evolution algorithms are not yet available.
+The results presented here have been obtained by only requiring access to a quantum-oracle machine that implements single-qubit state preparation, controlled time evolution, and quantum measurements.
+They are thus especially relevant in the regime of early quantum computers in which NISQ algorithms reach their limits but where full-fledged, digital, long-time evolution algorithms on fault-tolerant quantum computers are not yet available.
 Consequently, this work may be seen as targeting a regime in between the digital and analog setting, where we have some form of parametric control over a simulator system allowing us to compile the target time evolution with sequences of the simulator’s time evolutions \cite{Trotzky,parra-rodriguezDigitalanalogQuantumComputation2020}.
-This programmable regime then constitutes a departure from the analog setting with relatively little control over the simulator, and is not as strict as digital simulation, where the control over the quantum system is strong enough to fashion its interactions into quantum gates.
+This programmable regime then constitutes a departure from the analog setting with relatively little control over the simulator and is not as strict as digital simulation, where the control over the quantum system is strong enough to fashion its interactions into quantum gates.

 Within this randomized sampling framework, we have proposed two new multi-product formulas.
 These schemes have been equipped with full rigorous performance guarantees.
 Furthermore, we have included a detailed estimation of the number of circuit evaluations that are required, a vital metric for randomized approaches.
-Comparing error bounds of these newly introduced algorithms with Trotter-Suzuki product formulas and Childs and Wiebe's multi-product formula, we find that they outperform the latter for a fixed circuit depth in a practically relevant regime.
-While their performance for long simulation times would scale exponential in time, the base of this exponential, the resolution factor in our case, while always strictly larger than one, could be optimized further and even for our toy example was in the range of $1.2-1.4$.
-Also, since we do not solely consider geometrically local Hamiltonians, even comparably short simulation times are a highly difficult task for known classical simulation techniques.
+Comparing the error bounds of these newly introduced algorithms with Trotter-Suzuki product formulas and Childs and Wiebe's multi-product formula, we find that they outperform the latter for a fixed circuit depth in a practically relevant regime.